seanl26/seanl26/README.md

-# Hello!
+Welcome!

-I'm Sean Liu, student at the University of Washington studying Informatics and CS.
+I'm Sean Liu, a student at the University of Washington studying CS and Informatics, concentrating on Data Science and Applications of AI.